Kotak-Neo/kotak-neo-api/README.md

 # Complete login and generate session token
 client.session_2fa(OTP="")

+# Setup Callbacks for websocket events (Optional)
+client.on_message = on_message  # called when message is received from websocket
+client.on_error = on_error  # called when any error or exception occurs in code or websocket client.on_close = None  # called when websocket connection is closed client.on_open = None  # called when websocket successfully connects

 # Once 2FA has you can place the order by using below function
 client.place_order(exchange_segment='', product='', price='', order_type='', quantity=12, validity='', trading_symbol='',